General Section

 • Default value varies depending on the underlying QAT Endpoint.

-• cy is not valid value for QAT2.0 devices. asym and sym are used.
+• cy is not a valid value for QAT 2.0 devices; use asym and/or sym instead.

-• Only two of the three services (asym, sym, and dc) may be enabled on an individual QAT2.0 Endpoints.
+• On QAT 2.0 endpoints, a maximum of two of the three services (asym, sym, and dc) may be enabled simultaneously.

 Performance Considerations